wp-plugins/jazz-popups/readme.txt

 = I added image or text or video but it doesn't display? =

 Please make sure that you click on update button after adding your content.
 Also, please make sure pop up is on.
+Also, please make sure that popup is being displayed for both logged in and non logged in user.
+Last but not the least please make sure if pop up is display for first time only or all the time.

 = What does green and red circle mean? =